 Definition of 'at height' is, if a person could be injured falling, even if it is at or below ground level.
 'Work' includes moving around at a place of work (except by a staircase in a permanent workplace) but not travel to or from a place of work.

-Caretakers should use only completed working platforms - with guard rails, toe boards, etc. Do not interfere with, alter, move any scaffolding or ladder access equipment.
+Site managers should use only completed working platforms - with guard rails, toe boards, etc.

+Do not interfere with, alter, move any scaffolding or ladder access equipment that is on school premises

 All ladders must be tied or footed regardless of the duration of work.
 Only trained persons may erect or alter scaffolds.

-Teachers or staff are not permitted to use anything other than a two step ladder.
-Any other requirements the caretaker must be informed.
-It is unacceptable to use chairs etc to gain access to height.
-Suitable footwear must be worn ie not high heel shoes.
+Teachers, staff, volunteers and trainees are not permitted to use anything other than a two step ladder.
+Any other requirements the site manager must be informed.
+It is unacceptable to use chairs, tables etc. to gain access to height.
+Suitable footwear must be worn when using a step ladder i.e. not high heel shoes.